Utsira, Norway: Your Ultimate Guide to This Enchanting Island

 Across the other side of the island, you’ll find this ‘green’ hut.
 It’s made from pieces of plastic collected from the sea and is a timely reminder of the need to protect our precious oceans from plastic pollution.

 Another combined art and community project on the island is the workshop cabin.
-It was dismantled in Haugesund and reassembled, plank by plank by the residents of the island.
+The residents of the island dismantled it in Haugesund and reassembled it plank by plank.

 An interesting reflection of how the Utsira community work together.

-Here you can find free bikes that are available to the community and tourists alike.
-Inside the cabin, lies a small workshop for fixing bikes or for small carpentry projects.
+Here, you can find free bikes available to the community and tourists alike.
+Inside the cabin lies a small workshop for fixing bikes or small carpentry projects.
 I was particularly drawn to the indoor rope swing.

 You can just sit here, swing and think about life”, Atle adds when he notices my interest in the swing.
 Yet another demonstration of how important community is to this diminutive island.